Firewall (physics): The motivating paradox

 According to quantum field theory in curved spacetime, a single emission of Hawking radiation involves two mutually entangled particles.
 The outgoing particle escapes and is emitted as a quantum of Hawking radiation; the infalling particle is swallowed by the black hole.
 Assume that a black hole formed a finite time in the past and will fully evaporate away in some finite time in the future.
 Then, it will only emit a finite amount of information encoded within its Hawking radiation.
 For an old black hole that has crossed the half-way point of evaporation, general arguments from quantum-information theory by Page and Lubkin suggest that the new Hawking radiation must be entangled with the old Hawking radiation.
 However, since the new Hawking radiation must also be entangled with degrees of freedom behind the horizon, this creates a paradox: a principle called "monogamy of entanglement" requires that, like any quantum system, the outgoing particle cannot be fully entangled with two independent systems at the same time; yet here the outgoing particle appears to be entangled with both the infalling particle and, independently, with past Hawking radiation.

 AMPS initially argued that to resolve the paradox physicists may eventually be forced to give up one of three time-tested principles: Einstein's equivalence principle, unitarity, or existing quantum field theory.
 However, it is now accepted that an additional tacit assumption in the monogamy paradox was that of locality.
 A common view is that theories of quantum gravity do not obey exact locality, which leads to a resolution of the paradox.
 On the other hand, some physicists argue that such violations of locality cannot resolve the paradox.

 The "firewall" resolution to the paradox

 Some scientists suggest that the entanglement must somehow get immediately broken between the infalling particle and the outgoing particle.
-Breaking this entanglement would release large amounts of energy, thus creating a searing "black hole firewall" at the black hole event horizon.
+Removing the cross-horizon entanglement required for the freely falling vacuum generally turns the horizon into an excited state.
+Because near-horizon modes can have arbitrarily short wavelengths and large local frequencies, those excitations may carry an extremely large local energy density.
 This resolution requires a violation of Einstein's equivalence principle, which states that free-falling is indistinguishable from floating in empty space.
 This violation has been characterized as "outrageous"; theoretical physicist Raphael Bousso has complained that "a firewall simply can't appear in empty space, any more than a brick wall can suddenly appear in an empty field and smack you in the face."